oemof/oemof-solph/doc/oemof_solph.rst

 Adding additional constraints
 -----------------------------

-You can add additional constraints to your oemof.solph.models.OperationalModel().
+You can add additional constraints to your :py:class:`~oemof.solph.models.OperationalModel`.
 For now, you have to check out the examples in the directory exmaples/solph/flexible_modelling.